 The UK finance sector is a key part of the economy.
-It provides over 1.1 million workers with relatively good quality jobs.
-The recent advances in Artificial Intelligence poses a threat to many traditional roles in our sector and to workers across the economy.
+It provides over 1.1 million workers with relatively good-quality jobs.
+The recent advances in artificial intelligence poses a threat to many traditional roles in our sector.
 According to McKinsey up to 375 million jobs worldwide will be replaced by automation by 2030 and it's clear that white collar and administration roles in our sector will be amongst the hardest hit.

 Many financial services providers are already using AI to detect fraud and make trading decisions.
-The predictions around job displacement are frightening, with call centre and customer service roles estimated to drop by 75 per cent as a direct result of AI
+The predictions around job displacement are frightening, with call centre and customer service roles estimated to drop by 75 per cent as a direct result of AI.